I've changed my mind about my Major. What do I do?

 Grade forgiveness applies when students repeat the same college preparatory or college credit course in which they earned a "D" or "F" grade.
 A student may not repeat the same college credit or college preparatory class to improve a grade of "C" or better (State Board Rule - true at all community colleges in Florida).
-You may audit a course if you just want a refresher on the course content (with the exception of college prep courses MAT0018, MAT0028, ENC0015, ENC0025, REA0007 and REA0017).
+You may audit a course if you just want a refresher on the course content (with the exception of developmental courses).
 A certain limited number of approved courses are repeatable for credit without the penalty of full cost of instruction.

 What is the Gordon Rule?

 The Gordon Rule requires students to complete 24,000 words of composition and to complete two courses (six credit hours) of mathematics at the level of college algebra or higher.
 Each course must be completed with a "C" or better.
 Courses that satisfy the Gordon Rule requirement are part of the General Education Core and are denoted with an "*" on the AA Degree Program Guide.

 I want to take a class at another college and have it apply to my program at Daytona